arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ### Folder Structure

-We need to structure our directories, in this tutorial we used this structure:
+We need to structure our directories, in this tutorial we will use this structure:

 ```linux
 home